n0pe/Tracert/README.md

 Copyright (C) 2013  n0pe

 Trace is a simple traceroute tool written in python.
-Support several type of protocol (ICMP/UDP/TCP) and functions.
+Support several type of protocol (ICMP/UDP/TCP, default is ICMP) and functions.

 Dependences: <strong>python-scapy</strong>.